appventure-nush/appventure-website-v3/README.md

-# appventure-website
+# Appventure Website Version 3

 > Backstory: The current version of the website uses Go and Ponzu CMS.
-However, the request feature on the website has not been fully integrated with the website.
-Together with frequent bugs and complexity required in using Go, this lead to development issues and in the near future, issues for new developers.
-Hence, due to my obsession with using Javascript for everything web related, here we are. o
+However, the request feature on the website is not fully integrated with the website.
+With frequent bugs and the complexity of using Go, it lead to development issues and may result in issues for new developers in the future.
+Hence, due to my obsession with using Javascript for everything web related, here we are.

 AppVenture website v3 uses [node.js](https://nodejs.org/en/) with [nuxt.js](https://nuxtjs.org/) to implement a server side rendered webapp.
 It also uses [Strapi](https://strapi.io/) for the content management system.